 Sometimes you just don’t know if you want a dessert or a piece of candy.
 Chocolate covered cherry cheesecake bites are a little bit of both!

-For this recipe you can start with a frozen cheesecake, just like I did.
-Or you can make your own cheesecake and use it.
-I suppose you would get way more, square shaped, cheesecake bites out of one you made yourself in a square pan than you can get out of a round pan.
-Round is the only way I could I buy one the day I went shopping.
+I suppose you would get way more, square-shaped, cheesecake bites out of it you made yourself in a square pan than you can get out of a round pan.

 If you buy a frozen cheesecake for this, allow it to thaw before trying to cut it into pieces.
 Cutting up a frozen cheesecake will result in fractured pieces.
-You can bet that this is based on experience!
-It took me just a minute to realize the error of my ways…….

 Drain the cherries well or you will get liquid into the chocolate coating and cause it to seize up.
 Yep, I’m guilty of learning that lesson the hard way too!

 Depending on the thickness of the chocolate coating you use will determine how much paraffin wax to add to your chocolate.
 I like the way the cherry stands out when I make Chocolate Covered Cherry Cheesecake Bites, so I prefer my chocolate a little thinner, thus I use about a quarter of a block of wax.

 Paraffin wax tends to come with 4 blocks in a box.
 Do not use a full block!

 Your chocolate will taste funny and feel very waxy in your mouth.
 Solid shortening can also be used to thin out your chocolate.
 It just will not set as solid as a mixture with paraffin wax will.